Who Is Britney Spears?

 Shortly after her Vegas residency concluded at the end of 2017, the pop star announced she would be embarking on a tour in a few months.
 "I'm so excited to announce that we're bringing the #PieceOfMe tour to select cities in North America, Europe and the UK!" she tweeted in late January 2018.
 "See you guys this summer."

 In August 2018, it was reported that Spears was ordered to pay her ex-husband Federline $100,000 in child-support dues.
-The singer had already been shelling out $20,000 per month, but Federline had been seeking more for their two boys as they approached their teenage years.
+The singer had already been shelling out $20,000 per month, but Federline wanted more for their two boys as they approached their teenage years.